HsuWai/Login-With-FBSDK/README.md

 # Login-With-FBSDK

-- Demo application using FBSDK and react-native for login with facebook.
+- Simple Demo application using FBSDK and react-native for login with facebook.

 # Reference Links